Alberta Gambling Laws Explained (2025 Update)

 The Legal Framework and the iGaming Alberta Act

-Gambling operations are set to be dramatically overhauled in the near future, with Alberta online casino laws undergoing a fundamental change when the iGaming Albert Act comes into effect.
-Private casinos in Alberta will soon be able to operate, expanding consumer choice beyond just Play Alberta.
+Gambling operations are set to be significantly revised in the near future, with Alberta online casino laws undergoing a fundamental change when the iGaming Albert Act comes into effect.
+Private casinos in Alberta will be able to apply for a license to operate in the regulated market.
+This will introduce additional regulated options alongside Play Alberta..
 The iGaming Alberta Act will:

 • End Play Alberta's position as the only online casino in the province